eve-mas/eve-parity/README.md

 - Example:

-   `$ main.py a ../examples/a-nash_1 -d` solves the A-Nash problem and draws the structures
+   `$ python main.py a ../examples/a-nash_1 -d` solves the A-Nash problem and draws the structures

 ### Running experiments
 1. Go to folder **eve-py/src/experiments**, there are 8 scripts (you may need to run **chmod +x <script_filename.sh>** to run these scripts):